Skip to main content

 Baisa Aane Wali Hai

-Heer sat up sleepy, watching her Jija in her Pink overall, playing ball with her dog.
+Heer sat up, sleepy, watching her Jija in her Pink overalls, playing ball with her dog.

-Pratap was riding Chetak, in the chills of dawn as Shakti walked out looking for him.
+Pratap was riding Chetak in the chill of dawn as Shakti walked out looking for him.

 " Dadabhai!"
 His call stopped Pratap. " Badima is looking for you!"
 He nodded as he got down and patted his friend before handing him over to the stable boy.
 Shakti walked up to him.